Jaked222/Jaked222.github.io/music.md

   * Nocturnes op 9 no. 1
   * Nocturnes op 9 no. 2
   * Prelude in E-Minor (op.28 no. 4)
-  * Mazurka op 67 no 2
+  * Mazurka op 67 no 2 g minor
-  * Mazurka op 67 no 3
+  * Mazurka op 67 no 3 c major
 * **Erik Satie**
   * Gymnopedies no. 1
   * Gnossiennes no.